stefan-gherman/interview_mbl/docs/module_oop.md

 ### Database

 #### How can you connect your application to a database server?
 What are the possible ways?

+You may use a driver ( JDBC Postgres driver) that facilitates the connection between your persistance layer and the database

 #### What do you know about database normalization?

+Normalization is a technique that organizes the database in such a way as to reduce redundancy and dependeny of data, by dividing larger tables into smaller tables and using relationships to link them